techidaily/site-win11-tips/source/_posts/guide-to-stop-nvidia-graphic-boost-features.md

 ## Why Use the Nvidia GeForce Overlay?

  Nvidia GeForce overlay is a useful gaming utility.
 It offers many great features for avid gamers and streamers.
 Rather than installing separate software for each feature, gamers get all of them in one app.
-Check our detailed[guide on Nvidia GeForce Experience app](https://www.makeuseof.com/tag/geforce-experience-use-si/) for more info.
+Check our detailed [guide on Nvidia GeForce Experience app](https://www.makeuseof.com/tag/geforce-experience-use-si/) for more info.

 Here are some of the features of Nvidia GeForce overlay offers: